secsoftware/SBDT/README.md

 # Detailed Instructions
 + Main functionality:
   + Users may change the model based on their testing goals.
++ Single functionality:
   + Users may choose which parsers to test.
 Also, users may write their code to parser other parsers.
 If so, SBDT_4 should be modified too.
-  + We will open a better and extended project which has better performance and functionalities later.
++ Later, we will open a better and extended project which has better performance and functionalities.

 # Copyright and Citation Request
 + Copyright@SecuritySoftware Team(Chu Chen etc. github.com/secsoftware)